 New Beginnings is for everyone who has suffered a broken relationship.
 The aim of the course is to help people come to terms with the past and make a fresh start in a friendly and supportive atmosphere.
 People come along who are at every stage, from not having made the split to having been separated many years but still working on some issues.
 Some people have been married and some not.

 This course will take place on 10 consecutive Thursday evenings, and is free.
-We shall be meeting online via Zoom, beginning at 7:30pm and ending at 9:30pm.
+We shall be meeting at St Paul's, beginning at 7:30pm and ending at 9:30pm.

 The next course starts on Thursday, 23 September 2021.